-Participating Physician Groups (PPG) (does not apply to HSP) | Ancillary | Hospitals
+Participating Physician Groups (PPG) | Ancillary | Hospitals

 Participating providers are required to work with hospitals and inpatient facilities (general acute care hospitals, long-term acute care hospitals and skilled nursing facilities) to create an appropriate discharge plan and care transition protocol for members, including post-hospital care and member notification of patient rights within seven days of post-hospitalization.
+For any concurrent authorization that is denied, care cannot be discontinued until the treating provider has been notified and agreed to an appropriate discharge or transition of care plan.